benmarwick/CSSS-Primer-Reproducible-Research/CSSS_WI14_Reproducibility.md

 * Source code: MIT

 References
 ========================================================
-See markdown file for full references
+See Rpres file for full references